nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 5:

 Drilling the holes for the dowels was easily the most time-consuming part.
 I suggest getting a drill guide to help your drill go in straight otherwise you'll have to shape your holes repeatedly to make sure the dowels are parallel with the base.
+Also, be sure to use a drill bit that is the same width as the dowels you use.
+I'm using 3/8" dowels, so I used a 3/8" bit to drill the holes.

 A trick that might help is using one of the scrap off-cuts from step one.
 They'll be 30 degrees as well and you can use a drill guide in conjunction with one to make sure the angle of the drill is correct.